unifiedjs/.github/contributing.md

 ### Write code

 Code contributions are very welcome.
 It’s often good to first create an issue to report a bug or suggest a new feature before creating a pull request to prevent you from doing unnecessary work.

+## Support

+See [`support.md`][support] on how to get help.

 ## Submitting an issue

 *   The issue tracker is for issues.
-Use chat for support
+    See [`support.md`][support] on how to get help.
 *   Search the issue tracker (including closed issues) before opening a new issue
 *   Ensure you’re using the latest version of projects